The Moment Retirement Stops Being a Number and Starts Being a System

 That’s what makes this hard to recognize.

+There’s no obvious error.
+No clear failure.
 No single decision you can point to and say, “That’s the problem.”

+Nothing is broken.
 It’s just not working together.

-This is what “decisions interfering” actually means
+This is what decisions interfering actually looks like

 Financial decisions don’t exist in isolation.